 Not only that during the break he met a person from his alumni who started his own company out of the very same coworking space.

 So, you have coworking cafés and restaurants and shared offices, which are the main types of coworking spaces.
 But what works for whom?
 And what are the benefits?
 Let’s break it down.

 To better illustrate my point, I’m going to use some examples of coworking cafés we have in a particular part of Bengaluru.
 So please forgive the blatant self-promotion of GoFloaters.

-When it comes to shared offices—for the sake of continuity I’ll stick to the spaces we have in Bengaluru—there’s a formality and professionalism that comes with the spot.
+When it comes to shared offices—for the sake of continuity I’ll stick to the spaces we have in Bangalore—there’s a formality and professionalism that comes with the spot.

 See this shared office at Gatelength Tech in HSR Layout, there’s a cubicle set up which means there is some sense of privacy and you can come here with your team and get work done.
 You also pay for the space month-on-month, so there’s no long-term commitment.
 It also comes with amenities like a projector and whiteboard among others.
 Also, there’s free onsite parking that your coworkers will definitely appreciate!

 For a startup or small team working together, a shared office may be better suited than a coworking café.
 And you can network and build a community with others sharing the space.